RedpointArchive/react-injectable/README.md

   // Works!
 You don't need to pass injected properties. const works = <Example someProp="hello" />;

-  // Doesn't work!
+  // Compile error!
 You can't set injected properties. const doesNotWork1 = <Example
     someProp="hello"
     injectedProp={...}
     anotherInjectedProp="world"
   />;

-  // Doesn't work!
+  // Compile error!
 You must provide required properties. const doesNotWork2 = <Example />;

   // Works!
 To use the actual component type in createRef, you should hoist the